09 July 2007

 Final Oblature with Camaldolese Benedictines

-Well, last Friday (July 6th) I celebrated my final Oblature with Trans-figuration Monastery in Windsor, NY.
-Transfig-uration is a Camaldolese Benedictine monastery of nuns, the only monastery of Camaldolese nuns in the United States.
-Sister Donald Corcoran OSB CAM (Prioress), received my oblature, and there were several other Oblates present, both from Transfiguration (Shirley L.), as well as from New Camaldoli Hermitage in Big Sur, CA, and Incarnation Monastery in Berkeley, CA. The brief ceremony was held in the former convent chapel of my parish Church between the homily and offertory which allowed my parish community (my MAIN community really) to celebrate and support me in this step.
-Afterwards a few of us including most of the Oblates, Sister Donald, some parishioners and my pastor went out for breakfast.
+Well, last Friday (July 6th) I celebrated my final Oblature with Transfiguration Monastery in Windsor, NY.
+Transfiguration is a Camaldolese Benedictine monastery of nuns, the only monastery of Camaldolese nuns in the United States.
+Sister Donald Corcoran OSB Cam (Prioress), received my oblature, and there were several other Oblates present, both from Transfiguration, as well as from New Camaldoli Hermitage in Big Sur, CA, and Incarnation Monastery in Berkeley, CA. The brief ceremony was held in the former convent chapel of my parish Church between the homily and offertory which allowed my parish community (my MAIN community really) to celebrate and support me in this step.
+Afterward, a few of us including most of the Oblates, Sister Donald, some parishioners and my pastor went out for breakfast.
 It was a great celebration and I was glad to have a chance for people to meet one another!

 Chapel at St Perpetua Parish